-On a periodic basis, we assess whether there are any indicators that the value of our investments in unconsolidated joint ventures may be impaired.
+We monitor various indicators that the value of our investments in unconsolidated joint ventures may be impaired.
 An investment is impaired only if management's estimate of the value of the investment is less than the carrying value of the investments, and such decline in value is deemed to be other than temporary.
-To the extent impairment has occurred, the loss shall be measured as the excess of the carrying amount of the investment over the value of the investment.
-Our estimates of value for each joint venture investment are based on a number of assumptions that are subject to economic and market uncertainties including, among others, demand for space, competition for tenants, changes in market rental rates and operating costs of the property.
+To the extent impairment has occurred, the loss shall be measured as the excess of the carrying amount of the investment over the fair value of the investment.
+Our estimates of fair value for each joint venture investment are based on a number of assumptions that are subject to economic and market uncertainties including, among others, demand for space, competition for tenants, changes in market rental rates and operating costs of the property.
 As these factors are difficult to predict and are subject to future events that may alter our assumptions, the values estimated by us in our impairment analysis may not be realized.
-As of March 31, 2009, we do not believe that any of our equity investments were impaired.
+As of June 30, 2009, we do not believe that any of our equity investments were impaired.